 In this document, we refer to terms that do not have any standardized meaning prescribed by International Financial Reporting Standards ("IFRS").
-Our usage of these terms may vary from the usage adapted by other companies and they cannot be reconciled to comparable terms in the interim condensed consolidated financial statements for the three months ended March 31, 2019.
+Our usage of these terms may vary from the usage adapted by other companies and they cannot be reconciled to comparable terms in the condensed consolidated interim financial statements for the three months ended March 31, 2020.